angeloashmore/ts-prismic/README.md

 ## Example Usage

-**Note**: The following examples use [Got](https://github.com/sindresorhus/got) to make API requests, but any method can be used to make network request, including `fetch`.
+**Note**: The following examples use [Got](https://github.com/sindresorhus/got) to make API requests, but any method can be used, including `fetch`.

 Get the default API endpoint for a repository: